 If I can’t dance, I don’t want to be part of your revolution – Emma Goldman 1931

-Last night, from this ruined crack of the urban landscape, culture erupted with fiery explosions of color, light, and movement.
+Last night, from a ruined crack of the urban landscape, culture erupted with fiery explosions of color, light, and movement.
 Crowds gathered inside and outside the space to watch this mysterious event.
 Playing amongst these ruins, using rubble as the raw material for innovation, the Heidi Duckler Dance Theatre Northwest’s took over Taylor Electric, using it as a stage for Ragnarok, a Norse mythological tale of destruction and rebirth.
 The dance performance featured artists from Portland State University, Seattle, Los Angeles and San Francisco.
-If you missed it, a final performance is scheduled for tonight (Saturday Feb 1st) at 8:00 p.m.

 Since the ruins of Taylor Electric were left to stand outside the political economy of urban development for years, it has functioned as richly occupied public space.
 While it was not legally public, it also was not subjected to the exclusionary controls of commercialization that increasingly afflict our cities.
 Taylor Electric offered a ‘shelter from the storm’ for a diverse community of outcasts, illustrating why debates over urban economic and cultural gentrification often evolve into debates over social well-being, social order, and social justice.

 Many officials and developers envision streets purged of marginalized populations, cleared of human trash.
 These uncomfortable reminders of decay and neglect counter a narrative of a city made safe for endless effortless consumption and full of programmed urban activities.
 Officials often present redevelopment as economic salvation, or as social and cultural stimulation – restoring their version of a ‘quality of life.’